nodejs/node/doc/api/net.markdown

 ---

-### net.Stream
+### net.Socket

-This object is an abstraction of of a TCP or UNIX socket.  `net.Stream` instance implement a duplex stream interface.
+This object is an abstraction of of a TCP or UNIX socket.  `net.Socket` instances implement a duplex Stream interface.
 They can be created by the user and used as a client (with `connect()`) or they can be created by Node and passed to the user through the `'connection'` event of a server.

-`net.Stream` instances are EventEmitters with the following events:
+`net.Socket` instances are EventEmitters with the following events:

-#### stream.connect(port, [host], [callback])
+#### socket.connect(port, [host], [callback])
-#### stream.connect(path, [callback])
+#### socket.connect(path, [callback])

-Opens the connection for a given stream.
-If `port` and `host` are given, then the stream will be opened as a TCP stream, if `host` is omitted, `localhost` will be assumed.
-If a `path` is given, the stream will be opened as a unix socket to that path.
+Opens the connection for a given socket.
+If `port` and `host` are given, then the socket will be opened as a TCP socket, if `host` is omitted, `localhost` will be assumed.
+If a `path` is given, the socket will be opened as a unix socket to that path.

-Normally this method is not needed, as `net.createConnection` opens the stream.
-Use this only if you are implementing a custom Stream or if a Stream is closed and you want to reuse it to connect to another server.
+Normally this method is not needed, as `net.createConnection` opens the socket.
+Use this only if you are implementing a custom Socket or if a Socket is closed and you want to reuse it to connect to another server.

 This function is asynchronous.
-When the `'connect'` event is emitted the stream is established.
+When the `'connect'` event is emitted the socket is established.
 If there is a problem connecting, the `'connect'` event will not be emitted, the `'error'` event will be emitted with the exception.